AnishKumarKallepalli/BlockchainProject-DPoS-Consensus/README.md

 Nodes apart from the primary node receive an error message.
 ![Error](./Images/voting_error.jpg)

-3). `/delegates/show`
+3). `/show`

-This GET route sends all the delegates elected for mining to be viewed to the primary node.
+This GET route sends all the delegates elected to the primary node.

 ![Show delegates](./Images/delegates_show.jpg)

-4). `/delegates/sync`
+4). `/sync`

-This GET endpoint allows all the other nodes in the network to also fetch the list of delegate nodes.
+This GET route allows all the other nodes in the network to fetch the list of delegate nodes.

 ![Sync delegates](./Images/delegates_sync.jpg)

-5). `/transactions/new`
+5). `/transaction/new`

-This POST method initiates a new transaction and requires the user to enter the customer name, item name and total billing amount in JSON format.
+This POST route initiates a new transaction and requires the user to enter the buyer name, seller name, property name and amount in JSON format.

 ![New transaction](./Images/transaction.jpg)

 6). `/mine`

 This GET endpoint facilitates validating transactions and mining new blocks.
-Adhering to the DPoS consensus, only delegate or validator nodes can mine the new blocks.To ensure no block goes underfilled, a new block can be mined only when there are atleast two unverified transactions.
+Adhering to the DPoS consensus, only delegate nodes can mine the new blocks.To ensure no block goes underfilled, a new block can be mined only when there are atleast two unverified transactions.

 This error message will be received by a non-delegate node that tries to mine a new block.
 ![Mine error](./Images/error_mine.jpg)